Here you will choose the type of list, as well as additional advanced settings.

 - Teasers - Display a preview of the information that's on the pages from your list.
 The types of teasers available are:

 - With Images: Instead of bullets, an image from each page appears to the left of the page’s title.
 The introductory text of each page is displayed beneath the title.
+(If no image is available, space will be left to ensure all teasers stay aligned.)

 - Without Images: Displays the title of the page with its introductory paragraph.
 Items are bulleted with the Call to Action component’s circular, exclamatory icon (large size).